cronkitedata/cronkite-docs/docs/general/file-formats.md

 Excel and Google sheets quite annoyingly like to think they know what's in your data, and don't let you specify the way the fields are read.
 This means that if it sees a number, it will treat it as a number even if it's a Zip Code.
 It will also turn fields that look like dates into dates, even when they shouldn't.
 This comes up frequently in two places.
 In anything related to schools that list the grades that school includes, you'll often see '9-12' turned into September 12th or September 2012.
 In some cities, addresses with dashes also get corrupted, turning 12-21 into December 12th.
 (This is very frequent in Queens, NY)
 These are very specific problems, but they are impossible to fix if you lose the original CSV file.

+TK - a video of how to do control Excel imports

 You can usually just change the extension from .csv to .txt and then you'll be allowed to specify what you want the program to do.